 Vinyl planks are completely water-resistant and can be installed in very humid rooms such as bathrooms, basements or garages.
 They’re less slippery and much warmer than ceramic tiles or concrete.

 What makes vinyl planks more desirable than hardwood floors is their ability to resist the wear and tear that comes after a lot of foot traffic.
 If you take good care of it (i.e. don’t drop any sharp objects or chemicals on it) it should last you a good 15 years before seeing any wear.

 Vinyl planks are suitable only for indoor use, as the PVC starts to deteriorate faster when exposed to the elements.

 Vinyl Plank Reviews

 Thanks to the huge popularity of vinyl in residential flooring, there are more and more major companies offering vinyl plank flooring in North America every day.
 We’ve created a list of a few companies whose names tend to pop up the most to help you get a more clear view of what the vinyl flooring market looks like.

 A very prolific company that resides on the high end of the vinyl flooring market.
-They currently have seven lines of vinyl planks, with each one of those lines having a dozen or more variations.
+They currently have seven lines of vinyl planks, including the Floorte, with each one of those lines having a dozen or more variations.